MilkTheBev/heart_attack/README.md

 also this is the very first script i properly commented...

+**IMPORTANT**: If you are sensitive to flashing lights.
+Either refrain from using this, or go to line 17 and set the `ttymode` variable to `False`.

 If you have any suggestions, feel free to tell me.
 Or if you wanna make it better or wilder, fork it...
 I'm not stopping you.

 ## Usage